 You may make selections from the Chart itself or from the Facades/Surfaces list in the Facade Navigator.
 This will define what is displayed in the Charts.

 1. When no Facades or Surfaces are selected, the Charts display results for all Facades.

-3. When a Façade is clicked on, the Surfaces on that Façade will display.
+3. When a single Façade is selected, the Surfaces within that Façade will display in the Chart.